pensoft/OpenBiodiv/ontology/rdf-guide.md

                     owl:onProperty po:isContainedBy ;
                     owl:someValuesFrom trt:Treatment ] ;
   rdfs:label "Taxonomic Nomenclature Section"@en ;
-  rdfs:comment "A taxonomic nomenclature section, or simply a nomenclature, is a rhetorical element of a taxonomic publication where nomenclatural acts are published and nomenclatural statements are made.
-Nomenclature is a subsection of Treatment."@en .
+  rdfs:comment "A section of a taxonomic treatment, containing the scientific name of the taxon described by the treatment, and citations to previous descriptions, designations of type-genus, and type-species, and other information."@en .
 @
 ```

-#### Class Definition: *Treatment Title*
+#### Class Definition: *Treatment Taxon Name*

 Inside the taxonomic nomenclature section, we have the treatment title.

 ```
 <<Model>>=
-:TaxonName a owl:Class ;
+:NomenclatureHeading a owl:Class ;
   rdfs:subClassOf deo:DiscourseElement ,
                   [ rdf:type owl:Restriction ;
                     owl:onProperty po:isContainedBy ;
                     owl:someValuesFrom trt:Nomenclature ] ;
-                  rdfs:label "Treatment Title"@en ;
+                  rdfs:label "Nomenclature Heading"@en ;
   rdfs:comment "Inside the taxonomic nomenclature section, we have the treatment title (name of the taxon)."@en .
 @
 ```